 Number of Species

 Number of endemics: 18

-Baudin's Black-Cockatoo Calyptorhynchus baudinii Carnaby's Black-Cockatoo Calyptorhynchus latirostris Western Corella Cacatua pastinator Red-capped Parrot Purpureicephalus spurius Western Rosella Platycercus icterotis Western Ground Parrot Pezoporus flaviventris Noisy Scrub-bird Atrichornis clamosus Red-winged Fairywren Malurus elegans Black Grasswren Amytornis housei Western Spinebill Acanthorhynchus superciliosus Kimberley Honeyeater Meliphaga fordiana Western Wattlebird Anthochaera lunulata Swan River Honeyeater Melithreptus chloropsis Western Bristlebird Dasyornis longirostris Western Thornbill Acanthiza inornata Dusky Gerygone Gerygone tenebrosa White-breasted Robin Eopsaltria georgiana Red-eared Firetail Stagonopleura oculata
+Baudin's Black-Cockatoo Calyptorhynchus baudinii Carnaby's Black-Cockatoo Calyptorhynchus latirostris Western Corella Cacatua pastinator Red-capped Parrot Purpureicephalus spurius Western Rosella Platycercus icterotis Western Ground Parrot Pezoporus flaviventris Noisy Scrub-bird Atrichornis clamosus Red-winged Fairywren Malurus elegans Black Grasswren Amytornis housei Western Spinebill Acanthorhynchus superciliosus Kimberley Honeyeater Meliphaga fordiana Western Wattlebird Anthochaera lunulata Gilbert's (Swan River) Honeyeater Melithreptus chloropsis Western Bristlebird Dasyornis longirostris Western Thornbill Acanthiza inornata Dusky Gerygone Gerygone tenebrosa White-breasted Robin Eopsaltria georgiana Red-eared Firetail Stagonopleura oculata

 iGoTerra Checklist for Ashmore Reef and Cartier Islands